alanwsmith/typing-rust.alanwsmith.com/src/variables/review.md

 - How to define variables
 - How to print one or more of them
-- Immutalbe variables
+- Immutable variables
-- Mutalbe variables
+- Mutable variables
 - What an error message looks like

 This program reviews all those things